Background pattern

 Pregnancy

 • Levometadona Molteni can be used during pregnancy after a careful benefit-risk assessment by a doctor, preferably under supervision in a specialized medical center.
-You may need to increase the dose to twice a day to maintain the effectiveness of the treatment due to changes in metabolism during pregnancy.
+It may be necessary to increase the dose up to twice a day to maintain the effectiveness of the treatment due to changes in metabolism during pregnancy.
 Your doctor may also recommend dividing the daily dose.

-• Long-term use during pregnancy may lead to fetal habituation and addiction to levometadone, as well as postnatal withdrawal symptoms, which often require hospital treatment.
+• Chronic use during pregnancy can lead to habituation and addiction of the fetus to levometadona, as well as withdrawal symptoms after birth, which often requires hospital treatment.

 Breastfeeding